natemcguire/smart-twitter/README.md

-Twitter Scripting in Ruby using Twitter Gem
+Twitter Scripting in Ruby with Twitter Gem
 =============

 1. Clone repo